graeme-lockley/sle-jvm/backlog.md

 # Primary Features

-* Add case construct with patterns

-* Add support for patterns on let declarations
+* Add import and exports

 * Add where